near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-Enter your value and approve the trtansfer and you should be redirected to approve the transfer fee.
+- Enter your value and approve the transfer.
+This will redirect you to approve the transfer fee.

 <center>